Understanding HMRC Time to Pay Arrangements

 The HMRC website states that they will not accept payment outside of twelve months unless there are exceptional circumstances.
 They also refuse to negotiate the amount owed to a reduced settlement figure.
 There are plenty of stories about firms reducing the tax paid from the amount owed – however, whilst there are exceptions to every rule, these stories are mostly fictitious.

 You should also keep in mind that HMRC will insist that all other ongoing taxes are paid promptly when due.
 After all, there is little point in HMRC agreeing to a time to pay arrangement for VAT if you fail to pay corporation tax.

 I Am Contesting HMRC Debt, Will This Affect an HMRC Time to Pay Arrangement?

 You should commit to paying what you can of your time to pay HMRC arrangement whilst the matter is being resolved.
 HMRC will not waive the right to pursue taxes they know that are owed on the basis that they may have the whole amount wrong.

-The onus is always on you to disprove HMRC’s claim for taxes owed and you will be expected to have a clear audit trail of paperwork to support your case.
+It is your responsibility to disprove HMRC’s claim for taxes owed and you will be expected to have clear documentation to support your case.

-I Have Received a Threat from the HMRC Debt Enforcement Unit for a Failed HMRC Time to Pay Arrangement.
+I Have Received a Threat from the HMRC Debt Enforcement Unit for a Failed TTP.
 What Should I Do?

 To speak with a time to pay specialist, contact us today on 08000 746 757; or you can speak with Sue, our senior consultant on 07949 969 006.
 You can also use the Live Support feature on the bottom-right of this page.